MMS or SMS? Actually, you don’t have to choose!

 Customer payment plans

 Be aware that your customers will have a range of mobile plans, and some may not cover MMS.
-Some people may actually have to pay to receive an MMS message from you.
-They will be less than impressed – it is a bit like having to pay extra to get a letter that has insufficient postage!
+Some people may actually have to pay to receive an MMS message from you – so SMS becomes a great alternative to send your customers messages and avoid any unexpected charges.

 Use reporting to guide strategy